adafruit/Adafruit_Community_Code_of_Conduct/code-of-conduct.md

   asked
 * Discussion or promotion of activities or projects that intend or pose a risk of significant harm
-* Any discussion regarding religion and related topics
-* Discussion of politics and related topics, unless otherwise specific to electronics or technology
 * Trolling, insulting/derogatory comments, and attacks of any nature (including, but not limited to, personal or political attacks)
 * Promoting or spreading disinformation, lies, or conspiracy theories against